ajamolebalikis/Pharm-Data-Analysis-Project/README.md

 ---

+### Problem Statement

+Businesses face challenges in understanding sales performance due to fragmented data, lack of geographic insights, and limited visibility into customer behavior and product trends.
+Key issues include:

+1. Identifying year-over-year and seasonal sales trends.
+2. Analyzing product performance across regions and channels.
+3. Understanding customer demographics and channel effectiveness.
+4. Managing and cleaning fragmented datasets for accurate analysis.
+5. Leveraging visual and geospatial insights to make data-driven decisions.

 ### Project Overview

 The purpose of this project is to analyze sales performance and identify product trends by leveraging SQL for querying and Python for advanced data analysis and visualizations.